arham-anees/angular-notifier-2/README.md

 ## How to customize

-From the beginning, the **angular-notifier** library has been written with customizability in mind.
-The idea is that **angular-notifier** works the way your want it to, so that you can make it blend perfectly into the rest of your application.
+From the beginning, the **angular-notifier-3** library has been written with customizability in mind.
+The idea is that **angular-notifier-3** works the way your want it to, so that you can make it blend perfectly into the rest of your application.
 Still, the default configuration should already provide a great User Experience.

-> Keep in mind that **angular-notifier** can be configured only once - which is at the time you import the `NotifierModule` into your root
+> Keep in mind that **angular-notifier-3** can be configured only once - which is at the time you import the `NotifierModule` into your root
 > (app) module.

 <br>